Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __solid_type__
   - Type: string
-  - Description: Description of the phase used in the reaction system
+  - Description: Information about the type of solid used, whether it's support materials, solid catalysts, ion exchange resins, or other solids.

 - __solid_amount__
   - Type: posfloat
-  - Description: Mass of the solid used in the reaction solution
+  - Description: Mass of the solid used in the reaction solution.

 - __solid_unit__
   - Type: string
-  - Description: Unit of the added solid.
-Grams, milligrams or microgram are often used as a unit.
+  - Description: In the case of solids, common units like grams, milligrams, or micrograms can be used.

 </details>